bparanj/crystal/electronics/zettel/conductor.md

+PENDING

+Review the summary and revise.

+The content explains the differences between various types of electrical conductors, ranging from good conductors to insulators, and how materials fall along a spectrum based on their conductivity.

+- **Good Conductors** like copper, silver, and gold have very low resistance and are efficient at allowing electric current to pass.
+- **Insulators** (bad conductors), such as rubber, glass, and plastic, have very high resistance and block current flow.
+- **Semiconductors**, including silicon and germanium, have moderate conductivity and are essential in electronics for controlling current under certain conditions.
+- **Resistive Conductors**, such as graphite and nichrome, have higher resistance but can still conduct electricity.

+Additionally, the document details how common electronic components like resistors, capacitors, diodes, transistors, and inductors fit into these categories.
+For instance:
+- **Resistors** introduce controlled resistance.
+- **Capacitors** store energy rather than conduct continuously.
+- **Diodes** and **transistors** are made of semiconductors, used to control current flow in circuits.
+- **Inductors** store energy in a magnetic field and have some resistance.

+A list ranks materials from poorest to best conductors, emphasizing the continuous nature of electrical conductivity.

+-------OLD-------

 A **good conductor** of electricity allows electric current to flow easily due to its low resistance. **Examples** include **copper**, **silver**, and **gold**, with copper being the most  used due to its balance of conductivity and cost.

 A **bad conductor** (or **insulator**) has high resistance, making it difficult for electric current to flow. **Examples** include **rubber**, **glass**, and **plastic**, which are often used to prevent the unwanted flow of electricity in circuits and devices.